SeojinYoon/PsychopyExamples/README.md

 ## Datas

-After running codes, the result of experiment is recorded in the directory.
+After running codes, the results of experiment will be recorded in the directory.

 # Origin